-The Authority is offsetting emissions, as described above, using "The Good Traveler" program that utilizes projects within the Bluesource product portfolio (on June 14, 2022, Element Markets and Bluesource formally merged to create a new entity called "Anew").
-The offsetting of 2021 emissions will utilize a project from the American Carbon Registry (ACR), one of the "Compliance Offset Programs" approved by the California Air Resources Board, in the following quantities:
+The Authority is offsetting emissions, as described above, using "The Good Traveler" program that utilizes projects within the Anew product portfolio.
+The offsetting of 2022 emissions will utilize a project from the American Carbon Registry (ACR), one of the "Compliance Offset Programs" approved by the California Air Resources Board, in the following quantities:

-- Calendar year 2021 construction emissions equal to 263.3 MT of CO2e. - Calendar year 2021 operational emissions (Scope 1, Scope 2, and Scope 3 Staff Business Travel) equal 5,945 MT of CO2e.
+- Calendar year 2022 construction emissions equal to 5,434 MT of CO2e. - Calendar year 2022 operational emissions (Scope 1, Scope 2, and Scope 3 Staff Business Travel) equal 2,425 MT of CO2e (2,410 MT for Emissions Year 2022 and an additional 15 MT for Emissions Year 2021 that were identified after the 2021 inventory).